+I picked up a boulder, feeling its heaviness settle in my hands.
+With a deep breath, I raised the boulder high, ready to end our feud once and for all.
 For a moment, Pokey’s demeanor softened, his eyes pleading for mercy.
 “Nice try, Pokey!
 HA!
 HA!
-HA...
+HA!
 COUGH!
 COUGH!
 COUGH!”
 I cleared my throat.
 “Where was I?
 Oh!
 You reap what you sow, Pokey!”
-I exclaimed.
+I exclaimed and brought the boulder crashing down, sealing Pokey’s fate.

+I returned to my cave, a victorious smile on my face as I carried my prize proudly.
 Initially, I had entertained the thought of cooking Pokey, eager to taste his rumored delicious meat.
 However, my recent experiences had taught me much about the online store’s functionalities beyond mere commerce.

 By nightfall, I was resting in my cave after finishing my dinner of rabbit stew and several slices of delicious Faerie Apple.
-I had learned that if I wanted to differentiate which plants, herbs, or fruits were safe to eat, I just placed them in the Tool/Items inventory, and the system would tell me their descriptions and whether they were poisonous or edible.
+I had learned that if I wanted to know which plants, herbs, or fruits were safe to eat, I just placed them in the Tool/Items inventory, and the system would tell me their descriptions and whether they were poisonous or edible.

-Satisfied and full, I brought up my Player Status to check the latest updates on my stats:
+Satisfied and full, I brought up my Player Status to check the latest updates on my stats.

 Akira Sakamoto (Aoi Player)